 So what about the holiday itself?
 Did George and Doris enjoy their week in sunny Spain or was it a total disaster?

 “The weather was alright I suppose.” said Doris reluctantly.
-“And we found a proper English pub where they showed Eastenders and served egg and chips so at least we didn’t have to eat any of that foreign rubbish.
+“And we found a proper English pub near the hotel where they showed Eastenders and served egg and chips so at least we didn’t have to eat any of that foreign rubbish.
 We didn’t drink there though ‘coz we found another English pub where our two drinks came to 5 cent cheaper just 12 miles up the road.”

 So after all that does George ever see himself returning to Spain?